Ona Island in the Atlantic Ocean outside the Romsdalsfjord is a traditional fishing village with a permanent population of about 17.

 Drive westwards from Molde and take the ferry to the island of Aukra.
 From Småge, at the western part of Aukra Island, there are several daily boat departures to Ona and other islands nearby.
 You can bring your car on the ferry to Ona, but there is no need to bring your car if you go on a day-trip to Ona.
 You can then lave your car at Småge if you want to.
 A one-way-ferry-trip will take you around 1.5 hours.
 Check timetables SMÅGE – ONA at Fram.

 Ona Island is the outermost island on the Atlantic Coast in Romsdal, southwest of the Atlantic Road and northwest of Molde.
 Ona is the name of the island community which consists of the two islands Ona and Husøya.
 The two islands are connected with a small bridge.
+In 2020, the population of Ona increased by as much as 55 percent, from 11 to 17 permanent residents.

 The Yarn Shop To Runde Pinner is located by the pier.
 There you can drink coffee, they sell knitting products, arrange knitting weekend and gatherings.